The Rise and Fall of Little Voice: Production history

 In June 2012 at the Octagon Theatre, Bolton Sue Devaney, Max Beesley snr, Sally Bankes, Katie Elin-Salt and Matt Healey performed the play to standing ovations each night.
 The production, directed by Elizabeth Newman and designed by Ciaran Bagnall, received five star reviews and a place in the theatre's record books as an extra week of the run had to be scheduled due to its popularity.
 Octagon Theatre Bolton, The Rise and Fall of Little Voice.

 A UK touring production opened 3 September 2012 at the Yvonne Arnaud Theatre in Guildford.
 Starring Beverley Callard as Mari, Joe McGann as Ray, Ray Quinn as Billy, Duggie Brown as Mr Boo and Jess Robinson as Little Voice and was directed by the play's writer Jim Cartwright.
 The production was due to end at the Lyceum Theatre, Sheffield in December 2012.
 After a short interval this production resumed at the end of January in Newcastle and ran until the end of June 2013, visiting Torquay, Portsmouth, Tunbridge Wells, Brighton, Buxton amongst numerous venues.
 Joe McGann left the tour part way through and was replaced by Philip Andrew (who had been the understudy for the role).

 The Barn Theatre in Cirencester (UK) revived the play in June 2018.
 Described as 'A brilliant and brash revival' by The Stage* it included Sarah Louise Hughes in '...a spectacular debut*' straight from her training at Italia Conti as LV.
 The production was directed by Michael Strassen.

 In 2022 a new tour embarked around the UK, directed by Bronagh Lagan.
 It starred Christina Bianco as Little Voice, Shobna Gulati as Mari, Ian Kelsey as Ray, Fiona Mulvaney as Sadie/US Marie, Akshay Gulati as Billy, William Ilkley as Mr Boo/US Ray, James Robert Moore as The Phone Man/US Billy & Mr Boo and Anna Hale as understudy LV/Sadie.

 The play has been presented internationally, in Kuala Lumpur, Bangkok and Sri Lanka, in January 2008, by the British Theatre Playhouse.

 Historical casting

 Film adaptation

 The play was adapted for a 1998 film by Mark Herman, with Jane Horrocks reprising her original stage role.
 Brenda Blethyn assumed the role of Mari Hoff and was nominated for the Academy Award for Best Supporting Actress.

+TV adaption

+In 2021, a series adaptation of the play was announced to be in development with Miramax, who released the film, and Dominic Treadwell-Collins producing.
+Cartwright would be returning to write for the series.